3G: Data rates

 ITU has not provided a clear definition of the data rate that users can expect from 3G equipment or providers.
 Thus users sold 3G service may not be able to point to a standard and say that the rates it specifies are not being met.
 While stating in commentary that "it is expected that IMT-2000 will provide higher transmission rates: a minimum data rate of 2 Mbit/s for stationary or walking users, and 348 kbit/s in a moving vehicle," the ITU does not actually clearly specify minimum required rates, nor required average rates, nor what modes of the interfaces qualify as 3G, so various data rates are sold as '3G' in the market.

-In a market implementation, 3G downlink data speeds defined by telecom service providers vary depending on the underlying technology deployed; up to 384kbit/s for UMTS (WCDMA), up to 7.2Mbit/sec for HSPA, and a theoretical maximum of 21.1 Mbit/s for HSPA+ and 42.2 Mbit/s for DC-HSPA+ (technically 3.5G, but usually clubbed under the tradename of 3G).
+In a market implementation, 3G downlink data speeds defined by telecom service providers vary depending on the underlying technology deployed; up to 384 kbit/s for UMTS (WCDMA), up to 7.2 Mbit/sec for HSPA, and a theoretical maximum of 21.1 Mbit/s for HSPA+ and 42.2 Mbit/s for DC-HSPA+ (technically 3.5G, but usually clubbed under the tradename of 3G).

-Compare data speeds with 3.5G and 4G.

 Security

 3G networks offer greater security than their 2G predecessors.
 By allowing the UE (User Equipment) to authenticate the network it is attaching to, the user can be sure the network is the intended one and not an impersonator.

 3G networks use the KASUMI block cipher instead of the older A5/1 stream cipher.
 However, a number of serious weaknesses in the KASUMI cipher have been identified.

 In addition to the 3G network infrastructure security, end-to-end security is offered when application frameworks such as IMS are accessed, although this is not strictly a 3G property.

 Applications of 3G

-The bandwidth and location information available to 3G devices gives rise to applications not previously available to mobile phone users.
-It became possible to conveniently surf the internet on a 3G network on the go with minimum hassle, and do many other tasks previously a slow and difficult hassle on 2G.
-Medical devices, fire alarms, ankle monitors use this network for accomplishing their designated tasks alongside mobile phone users.
-This network marked the first for a cellular communications network to be used in such a wide variety of tasks, kick-starting the beginning of widespread usage of cellular networks.
+The bandwidth and location capabilities introduced by 3G networks enabled a wide range of applications that were previously impractical or unavailable on 2G networks.
+Among the most significant advancements was the ability to perform data-intensive tasks, such as browsing the internet seamlessly while on the move, as well as engaging in other activities that benefited from faster data speeds and enhanced reliability.

+Beyond personal communication, 3G networks supported applications in various fields, including medical devices, fire alarms, and ankle monitors.
+This versatility marked a significant milestone in cellular communications, as 3G became the first network to enable such a broad range of use cases.
+By expanding its functionality beyond traditional mobile phone usage, 3G set the stage for the integration of cellular networks into a wide array of technologies and services, paving the way for further advancements with subsequent generations of mobile networks.